-Climate change related uncertainty in future spatial patterns of conservation-related outcomes make it difficult to implement standard conservation and land-use planning paradigms.
-A recent study translates Markowitz’s risk diversification strategy from finance to conservation settings, enabling policy makers and conservation agents to use this...Shah, Payal; Mallory, Mindy L.; Ando , Amy W. ; Guntenspergen, Glenn R.
+Climate‐change induced uncertainties in future spatial patterns of conservation‐related outcomes make it difficult to implement standard conservation‐planning paradigms.
+A recent study translates Markowitz's risk‐diversification strategy from finance to conservation settings, enabling conservation agents to use this diversification strategy for...Shah, Payal; Mallory, Mindy L.; Ando , Amy W. ; Guntenspergen, Glenn R.

 Modeling the effects of tile drain placement on the hydrologic function of farmed prairie wetlands